 As you increase your resistance to temptation, you will reengage the cycle of spiritual and moral conversion, and you will very likely find that your relationship with Christ (through the sacraments and prayer) has become quite close.
-You will also experience a marked increase in affective consolation (punctuated by periods of affective desolation).
+You will also experience a marked increase in affective consolation (punctuated by periods of affective desolation - described in Volume 15, Chapter Two, Sections II and III).
 This will lead to an intensification of your desire to serve Christ, his kingdom, his church, and his people - particularly the temporally and spiritually poor.
 As you continue to follow the promptings of the Holy Spirit and your heart, you will move toward the illuminative way through Ignatian mysticism (contemplation in action).